justinwoo/nix-shorts/posts/your-first-derivation.md

   # $src is defined as the location of our `src` attribute above
   installPhase = ''
     # $out is an automatically generated filepath by nix,
-    # but it's up to you to make it what you need
+    # but it's up to you to make it what you need.
+We'll create a directory at
+    # that filepath, then copy our sources into it.
-    ln -s $src $out
+    mkdir $out
+    cp -rv $src/* $out
   '';
 }
 ```